lin380/coursebook/docs/04-approaching-analysis.md

 In addition to the single variable summaries (univariate), it is very useful to understand how two (bivariate) or more variables (multivariate) are related to add to our understanding of the shape of the relationships in the dataset.
 Just as with univariate summaries, the informational values of the variables frame our approach.

-To explore the relationship between two continuous variables we can statistically summarize a relationship with a __coefficient of correlation__.
+To explore the relationship between two continuous variables we can statistically summarize a relationship with a __coefficient of correlation__ which is a measure of __effect size__ between continuous variables.
 If the continuous variables approximate the normal distribution _Pearson's r_ is used, if not _Kendall's tau_ is the appropriate measure.
 A correlation coefficient ranges from -1 to 1 where 0 is no correlation and -1 or 1 is perfect correlation (either negative or positive).
 Let's assess the correlation coefficient for the variables `num_tokens` and `ttr`.
 Since these variables are not normally distributed, we use Kendall's tau.
 Using this measure the correlation coefficient is $-0.563$ suggesting there is a correlation, but not a particularly strong one.

 Correlation measures are important for reporting but to really appreciate a relationship it is best to graphically represent the variables in a _scatterplot_.
 In Figure \@ref(fig:summaries-bivariate-scatterplot-belc) we see the relationship between `num_tokens` and `ttr`.